HeinrichVonWaldersee/sma/README.md

          dictionary of performance statistics of the trading strategy, dictionary of the trades the strategy performed.

-The program was adapted from Ryan Mardani, who wrote the fundamentals of many of the functions that we use.
+The program was adapted from **Ryan Mardani**, who wrote the fundamentals of many of the functions that we use.
 However, his code was very rigid and was thus adapted by us to applicable to any stock over any timeframe and with any SMAs.
 We added validated inputs and structured the program into functions a put them into a main function to have the program be runnable.
 Finally we also added thorough comments and documentation and changed a few calculations and outputs to better address how we expect the code to function.
 The Documentation of Mardani’s code can be found on their blog here: https://towardsdatascience.com/data-science-in-finance-56a4d99279f7 and on their GitHub here: https://github.com/mardani72/Finance_Moving_Ave_Strategy